ragu222/charges-may-apply/README.md

 ragu222@ubuntu-14.04:~$ cd ./charges-may-apply
 ```

 Next you want to edit the config file to replace the default values with your real values.
-And DON'T TOUCH the *sent_flag* or *flag* values!
-You've been warned.

 ```bash
 ragu222@ubuntu-14.04:~/charges-may-apply$ vi config.json
 ```

-You don't have to use vi.
-You can use whatever editor you want (you really should use vi, though).

 ```json
 {
 	"sendemail": {